 Anthony Clark Evans

-2017 BBC Cardiff Singer of the World main prize finalist, baritone Anthony Clark Evans returns to Lyric Opera of Chicago in the 2017 – 2018 season as Riccardo in I Puritani, opposite Larry Brownlee.
-Mr. Evans also makes an appearance on the annual Richard Tucker Gala at Carnegie Hall, as well as a soloist in Angela Rice’s Easter Oratorio Thy Will be Done with the National Chorale at David Geffen Hall.
+The 2017 – 2018 season saw Mr. Evans return to Lyric Opera of Chicago as Riccardo in I Puritani, opposite Larry Brownlee, and a reprise of Marcello in La bohème with Querido Arte in Guatemala.
+Additional engagements include an appearance on the annual Richard Tucker Gala at Carnegie Hall, as well as a soloist in Angela Rice’s Easter Oratorio Thy Will be Done with the National Chorale at David Geffen Hall.

 Concert work includes his Ravinia Festival debut singing in Bernstein’s Songfest with Ensemble dal Niente, Theatre Director in Les Mamelles de Tirésias with the Chicago Civic Orchestra, and an appearance on the “Stars of Lyric Opera at Millennium Park” concert, conducted by Sir Andrew Davis.

-Honors and awards include a Grand Finals Winner of the 2012 Metropolitan Opera National Council Auditions, a 2017 Richard Tucker career grand, a 2014 Sarah Tucker Career Grant, and top prizes in the Gerda Lissner Foundation Competition, the Licia Albanese-Puccini Foundation Competition, Dallas Opera Guild Vocal Competition, Marcello Giordani Competition, Giulio Gari Competition, and the Mario Lanza Competition.
+Honors and awards include a 2017 BBC Cardiff Singer of the World main prize finalist, a Grand Finals Winner of the 2012 Metropolitan Opera National Council Auditions, a 2017 Richard Tucker career grand, a 2014 Sarah Tucker Career Grant, and top prizes in the Gerda Lissner Foundation Competition, the Licia Albanese-Puccini Foundation Competition, Dallas Opera Guild Vocal Competition, Marcello Giordani Competition, Giulio Gari Competition, and the Mario Lanza Competition.
 Mr. Evans took second prize in both the Liderkranz Foundation Competition and the Opera Index Competition, as well as prizes from the Sullivan Foundation, the Luminarts Fellowship, and the American Opera Society.

 A native of Owensboro, Kentucky, Mr. Evans studied voice at Murray State University in Murray, Kentucky, and was a member of the Ryan Opera Center at Lyric Opera of Chicago.
 Mr. Evans currently resides in Elizabethtown, Kentucky.